usgs/earthquake-processing-formats/format-docs/LocationRequest.md

 bayesian depth in kilometers.
 * UseSVD - A boolean flag that indicates whether the singular valued decomposition logic is to be used.
+* ReassessInitialPhaseIDs - A boolean flag that indicates whether to reasses the given phase id's in the InputData.

 **Output Values:**